 Subject to and in conjunction with procedures adopted by the AALL Awards Committee, the AALL Spectrum Article of the Year Award is determined under the following procedure:

-- A subcommittee of the LLJ/AALL Spectrum Committee, in consultation with the editor of AALL Spectrum, shall select one or more recipients for the award, or no recipient if it deems none of the nominees sufficiently qualified.
+- The AALL Spectrum Article of the Year Award Jury shall select one or more recipients for the award or no recipient if it deems none of the nominees sufficiently qualified.

-- The committee will submit the winning recipient's name(s) to the Awards Committee.
+- The jury will submit the winning recipient's name(s) to the Awards Committee.

 - The award will be announced and presented at the Annual Meeting next following the selection of the recipient by the AALL Spectrum Article of the Year Award Jury.

 2014: Ingrid Mattson, Reference Librarian, Ohio State University, Moritz Law Library, Columbus, OH and Linda-Jean Schneider, Electronic Resources Manager, Morgan Lewis & Bockius LLP, Philadelphia, PA